Tilicho Peak Expedition - 35 Days

 Various permits need to be issued for the Tilicho Peak Expedition:

-2. Restricted Area Permit (RAP): Tilicho peak comes under the restricted area hence you require a restricted area permit.
+2. Restricted Area Permit (RAP): Tilicho Peak comes under the restricted area, hence you require a restricted area permit.
 It is available from the Department of Immigration in Kathmandu and Pokhara only.
 For booking such a permit, hiring a registered trekking agency or taking the assistance of a qualified climbing guide is compulsory.

-These permits are essential in that they ensure the required procedures on matters regarding protection of regional natural and cultural concerns are duly observed.
+These permits are essential in that they ensure the required procedures on matters regarding the protection of regional natural and cultural concerns are duly observed.

 Tips for the Tilicho peak expedition